jupyterlab/jupyterlab/tutorial/documents.md

 ### [Widget Extensions](http://jupyter.org/jupyterlab/classes/_docregistry_registry_.documentregistry.html#addwidgetextension)

-Add additional functionality to a widget type.
-An extension instance is created for each widget instance.
+Adds additional functionality to a widget type.
+An extension instance is created for each widget instance, allowing the extension to add functionality to each widget or observe the widget and/or its context.

 *Examples*
 - The ipywidgets extension that is created for NotebookPanel widgets.